Anatta336/vue-quote-builder/Progress.md

     Count

 ## Done
+I used scoped slots to allow the user to select any product in the product list to edit it in place in that list.
+I resolved some issues with making sure validation errors are displayed when using this inline edit approach.
+I removed the frontend component and route that was used for editing a product as they're no longer needed.

 ## To Do
-Note in readme that after changing .env file should run `php artisan config:cache`
+add new product using the same one-screen approach when storing new product, send the price in PENCE

+Learn about renderless components.

+Learn about filters {{ someVariable | penceFormat }}

+Maybe use filters to do this: when editing a price, keep the £ unremovably within the text field to the left, and generally make currency numbers well behaved.

+Use learned stuff to do more updates to whole thing

+Use addon vueselect to create/manage the select dropdown on the quote edit.

+Style project using Tailwind

-factory to generate some sample ProductInQuote instances Load products from external source (CSV?)
+factory to generate some sample ProductInQuote instances

 Feature tests.

+Load products from external source (CSV?)

-Run a GET for contents of current content every X seconds to make sure it stays up to date.
+Run a GET for contents of current content every X seconds to make sure it stays up to date?
 (Config by env variable?)

 Experiment with preloading before moving to the next view?
-Handled by vue-router, somewhere
+Handled by vue-router.

+Note in readme that after changing .env file should run `php artisan config:cache`

 ## Notes
 To access database directly: